davidtw0320/Camera-Position-System/README.md

 ## Description

-CPS (The Camera Position System) applies trained B-CNN model to provide users with real-time service.
-Users need to take pictures as testing data.
-Then, CPS discards pixels randomly to simulate training point cloud data, normalize pixels to reduce the noise produced by random environments, and sent data into the Tensorflow interpreter.
-Finally, CPS predict the location according to testing set of pictures with user-friendly interface.
+CPS (The Camera Position System) combined Convolution Neural Network (CNN) model with IOS camera module to provide users with real-time positioning service.
+In the begining, users need to take photos of two continuous viewing at one place.
+Then, CPS merges two photos, normalizes data, and inputs the processed photos to the CNN model with TensorFlow lite interpreter.
+After gaining the predicting result, CPS will indicator where the user is in the environment.

+CPS is the implementation of 3DVPS: A 3D Point Cloud-Based Visual Positioning System.
+If you want to get  detailed information, please check the [link](https://ieeexplore.ieee.org/abstract/document/9043071).

 ![image info](image/description.png)